 Is Dove vegan?

-No. Dove products have reformulated time & again.
-But their products are still not 100% vegan.
+No, Dove is not a 100% vegan brand.
+Dove products have been reformulated time & again.
+But their products are still not entirely vegan.

 Do we Recommend Dove?

-Dove has taken a serious positive step towards cruelty-free movement by joining PETA’s campaign.
-It is really appreciative.
+Dove has taken a seriously positive step towards cruelty-free movement by joining PETA’s campaign.
+It is really appreciated.
 In legal terms, Dove US can call itself cruelty-free.

 However, certain policies of Dove’s China range are still in the grey.
-So, we leave the final decision to better judgement of yours.
+So, we leave the final decision to your better judgment.
 However, we don’t recommend Dove.

-5 Cruelty Free Dupes of Popular Dove Products:
+5 Cruelty Free Alternatives of Popular Dove Products: